Ceres-Blockchain-Solutions/pont-network-backend/README.md

 # Pont Network Backend

 This repository contains the backend service for the Pont Network, built with [NestJS](https://nestjs.com/).
 It is designed to provide a robust and scalable API service for interacting with the Pont Network ecosystem.
-The software runs on ships and represents the Data Acquisition Unit (DAU), which reads data from ship sensors and broadcasts it to the Solana blockchain."
+The software runs on ships and represents the Data Acquisition Unit (DAU), which reads data from ship sensors and broadcasts it to the Solana blockchain.

 ## Table of Contents